davidphilipbarr/davidphilipbarr.github.io/index.md

 ### Thirty two keys

 [Holy 32 ](https://github.com/davidphilipbarr/hypergolic/tree/main/holy32)
-Thirty two key keyboard with vertical stagger and 'splayed' columns, with only two thumb keys, for use with nice!nano or promicro equivalent
+Vertical stagger and 'splayed' columns, with only two thumb keys, for use with nice!nano or promicro equivalent

 [Parergon](https://github.com/davidphilipbarr/hypergolic/tree/main/parergonv2)
-Thirty two key keyboard with vertical stagger and 'splayed' columns, for use with nice!nano.
+Vertical stagger and 'splayed' columns, only two pinky keys per hand, for use with nice!nano.

 ### Thirty four keys

 [Hypergolic](https://github.com/davidphilipbarr/hypergolic/tree/main/hypergolic%20V1.3)
-Thirty four key keyboard with vertical stagger and 'splayed' columns, for use with nice!nano.
+Vertical stagger and 'splayed' columns, for use with nice!nano.

 [Paroxysm ](https://github.com/davidphilipbarr/hypergolic/tree/main/paroxysm)
-Thirty four key keyboard with vertical stagger and 'splayed' columns, for use with promicro or equivalent.
+Vertical stagger and 'splayed' columns, for use with promicro or equivalent.

 [Sweep](https://github.com/davidphilipbarr/Sweep/tree/main/Sweepv2)
-Thirty four key keyboard based on the much better Ferris keyboard, but using a promicro or nice!nano.
+Based on the much better Ferris keyboard, but using a promicro or nice!nano.

 ### Thirty six keys